pingcap/tispark/docs/datasource_api_userguide.md

 TiDB's version must be 4.0 or later.

-**IMPORTANT: currently TiDB-4.0 is not released yet, but you can use code on tidb's master branch.**
+**IMPORTANT: currently TiDB-4.0 is not released yet, but you can use tidb's master branch.**

 Make sure that the following TiDB configuration items are correctly set.